Skip to main content

 Bifidobacterium animalis (var lactis)

 as having gone through clinical trials for its effectiveness in IBS, C Difficile, antibiotic resistance, autism, allergy, eczema, coughs, colds, anxiety, cognitive function, stress reactivity, obesity, liver disease and kidney disease.
-Through human clinical trials we are assured that the professional line formulation, not just the ingredients has proven their efficacy in these health issues.
+Through human clinical trials, we are assured that the professional line creation of probiotic formulas, not just the ingredients, has proven their efficacy in these health issues.

 Sue Skillins, CNP, CHCP, NNC